genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/01_introduction.md

 We are going to call this example application **positions-app-tutorial**.
 You will see this reflected in the file names throughout.

 ## Create a new project
-Using the GenX CLI tool, we want to generate a blank full-stack application project.
+Using the genx CLI tool, we want to generate a blank full-stack application project.
 Go to a folder where you want your project to reside, and run:

 ```
 npx genx